 - Occasionally the burner holes may get slightly clogged with grease and food particles.
-Leaving the burners on HIGH for a maximum of 5 minutes with the hood open after you've finished cooking will remove most of this. - Check the burners periodically for more persistent blockages.
-In particular, you should ensure that the aeration vents are free of insect nests and spider webs. - To clean the burners, once OFF, let them cool down and inspect them.
-If any of the holes are clogged, use a toothpick to unclog the holes.
+Leaving the burner on HIGH for a maximum of 5 minutes with the hood open after you've finished cooking will remove most of this. - Check the burner periodically for more persistent blockages.
+In particular, you should ensure that the aeration vents are free of insect nests and spider webs. - To clean the burner, once OFF, let it cool down and inspect.
+If any of the holes are clogged, use a toothpick to unclog the holes. - If the burner accidently gets too wet, it will not operate properly until thoroughly cleaned and dried.